How to turn off Find My iPhone before selling or resetting

 A few weeks back, I decided to sell my iPhone so I could upgrade, and of course, the first things that came to mind were wiping the device, backing everything up, and turning off Find My iPhone.

-If you’re thinking about selling yours and aren’t sure how to go about it, or how to turn off Find My iPhone remotely, don’t stress.
+If you’re thinking about selling yours and aren’t sure how to go about it, or how to turn off Find My phone on iPhone remotely, don’t stress.
 I’ve got your back.

 But if you’re short on time and just need the basics, here’s a quick breakdown to get you started: